MV10/dotnet-uptime/README.md

 ## Redaction Behavior

 Process command lines routinely carry connection strings, tokens and passwords.
-The `summary` command reports command lines from the running service, so it _always_ redacts them before the text leaves the service — there is no setting to turn this off.
+The `summary` command reports command lines from the running service, so it _always_ redacts them before the text leaves the service; there is no setting to turn this off.
 Redaction replaces the value of any argument that names a secret (`--password`, `--api-key`, `client-secret`, a `token`, and similar), the sensitive members of an embedded connection string (the `Password=` in `Server=db;Password=x` is replaced while `Server=` and `Database=` are kept so the process is still identifiable), the password in a `scheme://user:password@host` URL, and the value token following a bare secret flag such as `--password hunter2` or `-p hunter2`.

 The `list` and `procs` commands do _not_ redact.
 They run their own discovery under your own account, so they only show command lines the operating system already lets you read, and are the way to see an unredacted command line when you legitimately need it.